-“We are thrilled to be recognized as the No. 1 Online Graduate Criminal Justice program in the country,” said Susan Turner, MAS program director.
+“We are thrilled to be recognized as the No. 1 Online Graduate Criminal Justice program in the country,” said Charis Kubrin and Amanda Geller MAS program co-directors.
 “This ranking further reinforces the work we do every day to ensure our graduate students are receiving an excellent education.”

 MAS, an online degree program in the School of Social Ecology, was created in 2002 as the first online degree offered in the University of California system.
 It is suited to meet the goals of those seeking leadership positions within their organizations in a range of fields such as corrections, law enforcement, social services, probation/parole, as well as a variety of public administrative roles.

-U.S. News judged 83 schools with online programs in five categories: engagement, faculty credentials and training, services and technology,expert opinion and student excellence, and UCI’s MAS program moved up to first place this year, from second last year and third the year before.
+U.S. News judged 83 schools with online programs in five categories: engagement, faculty credentials and training, services and technology,expert opinion and student excellence, and UCI’s MAS program has stayed in first place for the third year running.